 - The remains of a Roman bath house in Ravenglass are some of the tallest surviving Roman structures in the North.
 You can still walk through the original arches and imagine some of Hadrian’s soldiers bathing here!

 The valley of Borrowdale has several wonderful villages and hamlets, making it hard to pick just one.
 Seatoller sits at the foot of Honister Pass – one of the Lake District’s famous high road passes – and mostly comprises slate-clad miners' cottages with gorgeous views.
 Bundled together in this modest village, the buildings feel cosy and welcoming, with a real traditional air.
 The surrounding countryside, too, is perfect for a walking holiday and makes the location truly idyllic.

-Does any village in the Lake District have a more impressive backdrop than Elterwater?
+Does any village in the Lake District have a more memorable backdrop than Elterwater?
 The impressive Langdale Fells dominate the landscape here, giving the village a picturesque surround.
-Traditional slate terraced houses line the main street, while larger whitewashed cottages stand off to the side.
+Traditional slate-clad terraced houses line the main street, while larger whitewashed cottages stand off to the side.
 A small river bubbles through the village towards the nearby lake of the same name, which literally translates from old Norse to 'swan lake'.

 Courtesy of Cumbria Tourism

 This historic village has medieval origins and is made up mostly of wonderful old farm buildings and cottages.
 Almost all of the buildings offer some titbit of historical interest, while the small green in the centre adds to the tranquillity of this enchanting place.
 Overlooking the fields and forests of the Lowther Estate, this is a sylvan dream for anyone who seeks true peace and calm.

 - Askham Hall boasts a Michelin-starred restaurant - Allium - that serves incredible seasonal tasting menus with optional wine pairings.